 1. Round Robin Algorithm

-Round robin (RR) algorithm is circular distribution of requests to enterprise servers in a sequence.
+Round robin (RR) algorithm is a circular distribution of requests to enterprise servers in a sequence.
 There are two types of Round Robin – Weighted Round Robin and Dynamic Round Robin.
 Used mainly for a cluster of different servers, in weighted round robin each server is assigned a weight depending on its composition.
-Based of the preassigned efficiency the load is distributed in a cyclical procedure.
+Based on the preassigned efficiency the load is distributed in a cyclical procedure.
 Dynamic round robin are used to forward requests to associated servers based on real time calculation of assigned server weights.

 2. Least connections

-By taking into consideration the number of active and current connections to each application instance, ‘Least Connections’ load balancing algorithm distribute the load by choosing the server with the least number of active transactions (connections).
+By taking into consideration the number of active and current connections to each application instance, ‘Least Connections’ load balancing algorithm distributes the load by choosing the server with the least number of active transactions (connections).